dmtroo/organized_crime_network_graph/README.md

-# Wine & Cheese Map
+# Great Britain NEs NPs map

 This is an app to view NEs and NPs in GB Organized Crime Corpus pairings through a Cytoscape.js visualisation.